eug/eug.github.io/README.md

 ## Deploy

 [Astro docs](https://docs.astro.build/en/guides/deploy/) has a great section and breakdown of how to deploy your own Astro site on various platforms and their idiosyncrasies.

+### GitHub Pages

+This project is configured for GitHub Pages deployment.
+To deploy:

+1. Push your changes to GitHub
+2. Go to your repository settings on GitHub
+3. Navigate to Pages section
+4. Select "GitHub Actions" as the source
+5. Your site will automatically deploy on pushes to the main branch

+The configuration is in `.github/workflows/deploy.yml` and will use the GitHub Actions to build and deploy your site.

+By default, your site will deploy to `https://username.github.io/eug.github.io/`.
+If you want to use a custom domain, add a `CUSTOM_DOMAIN` environment variable in your repository secrets.

 By default the site will be built (see [Commands](#commands) section above) to a `/dist` directory.